dustywingsmusic/music-analysis-toolkit/docs/DESIGN_AND_REQUIREMENTS.md

 - "What chords work together?" → Chords & Harmony
 - "Show me scale references" → Reference Tables

+### 🎯 Enhanced Design Evolution
+**Critical Update**: Based on music theory validation analysis, the application is evolving to integrate the sophisticated Reference section capabilities with all analysis features.
+This will create **interconnected learning workflows** that bridge analysis results with comprehensive reference materials, providing both theoretical accuracy and educational continuity.
+See [Music Theory Integration Roadmap](MUSIC_THEORY_INTEGRATION_ROADMAP.md) for implementation details.

 ## User Use Cases

 The application supports 28 specific use cases organized into 6 main categories: